amitabhnag/FakeReviewGenerator/README.md

 The data that we use is publicly available and comes from two popular sites, Amazon and Pitchfork, and is a collection of user reviews posted on them.

 Our goal is to train our model using this data, so as to generate reviews that resemble actual user reviews.
+Our model improves the quality of output by using goggle translate.
+We translate sampled text to Chinese and back to English.
+This improves text quality.
+We have implemented a grammar check module that quantifies the output quality.
+Our translation techniuqe reduce grammar errors by atleast 50-60%.

 Inspired by [word-rnn](https://github.com/hunkim/word-rnn-tensorflow) and